chanapacha/my-pantip-scraper/README.md

 # Credits
-PantipScraper was created by [Chanapa Chareesan].
+PantipScraper was created by Chanapa Chareesan.

 # PantipScraper
 PantipScraper is a Python tool for scraping data from Pantip, a popular Thai online forum.